CYKO11/new_mouse/README.md

 # new_mouse
 This project is to create a brain computer interface using EEC.
 EEC circuits will connect to Electrodes placed inside the headband in your headset (theoretically).

-EEC circuit documentation can be found in the docs folder
+Further documentation can be found in the docs folder

 # Deployment

 Server :
-for server deployment run : ./project/deploy.sh server
+For server deployment run : ./project/deploy.sh server

 Client :
 For client deployment on remote raspberry pi run : ./project/deploy.sh <pi ip adress>